aiven/devportal/docs/platform/concepts/byoc.rst

 Aiven services are usually deployed on Aiven-managed infrastructure, using Aiven-managed security protocols, and backed by Aiven-managed storage and backups.
 This provides the most seamless straightforward de-risked approach to deploying Aiven services.
 However, this *one-size-fits-all* approach may be not optimal for all business needs and project requirements, for example, when seeking a strict regulatory compliance.

 This is where the bring your own cloud (BYOC) feature comes in.
 With BYOC, Aiven offers you the ability to use your own cloud infrastructure instead of using the Aiven-managed infrastructure.
-By creating so called *custom clouds* in your Aiven organization, you can manage your infrastructure on the Aiven platfrom while keeping your data in your own cloud.
+By creating so called *custom clouds* in your Aiven organization, you can manage your infrastructure on the Aiven platform while keeping your data in your own cloud.

 Why use BYOC
 ------------